danielkoll/PyRADS/README.md

 For the MTCKD continuum model: gmake and gfortran.

 # Acknowledgements
 PyRADS makes use of HITRAN 2016 line lists (http://hitran.org/), AER's MTCKD continuum model (http://rtweb.aer.com/continuum_frame.html), and the PyTran script published by Ray Pierrehumbert as part of the courseware for "Principles of Planetary Climates" (https://geosci.uchicago.edu/~rtp1/PrinciplesPlanetaryClimate/).
-Brian Rose (http://www.atmos.albany.edu/facstaff/brose/) has helped improve the code.
+Brian Rose (http://www.atmos.albany.edu/facstaff/brose/) and Andrew Williams (https://github.com/AndrewWilliams3142) have improved the code.